-For most yogis, the aim is to connect with the individual consciousness and that is where their journey ends.
-But true yoga is unifying the individual consciousness with the universal consciousness.
-The practice of yoga is meant to teach us ways in which we can expand our individual consciousness to feel like a part of the whole.
+Most yogis aim to connect with the individual consciousness, and that is where their journey ends.
+But true yoga unifies the individual consciousness with the universal consciousness.
+The practice of yoga is meant to teach us ways to expand our consciousness to feel like a part of the whole.
 Narrow consciousness translates to narrow awareness.
-Once a yogi starts to see this, they attempt to live in tune with nature and in harmony with the universe.
-With this mindset, you would find your own worries too small and insignificant and all forms of life would appear valuable.
-This is where the practice of karma yoga commences.
+Once a yogi starts to see this, they attempt to live in tune with nature and harmony with the universe.
+With this mindset, you would find your worries too small and insignificant, and all life forms would appear valuable.

-So here are a few simple ways to practice karma yoga on a daily basis:
+Here are a few simple ways to practice karma yoga daily:

 1. Start with self-service

 If you wish to change the world, start at home – with yourself.
-Wake up to the ordinary actions of your life that affect everything you do – from household chores like washing utensils to more important duties like your job.
-When you live your life from a place of awareness, you carve a path to nourish the universe that in turn nourishes you.
-It is not selfish to be kind to ourselves or take care of ourselves.
-It is in fact critical to those things.
+Wake up to the everyday actions of your life that affect everything you do mindfully – from household chores like washing utensils to more important duties like your job.
+When you live your life from a place of awareness, you carve a path to nourish the universe that nourishes you.
+It is not selfish to be kind to ourselves or care for ourselves.
 If we are not healthy or peaceful, we cannot be expected to help others.

 2. Be genuine

 Take your authentic self anywhere you go.
-It’s easier said than done but you must do what you have to.
+It’s easier said than done, but you must do what you must.
 In the current world, we are afraid to live our true nature for fear of being ridiculed or taken advantage of.
 But when we live our true nature without faking what society demands, we raise the bar for the collective, universal consciousness.
-The more people start being genuine in their relationships, the more kindness will be shared and fewer hearts broken.
+The more people become genuine in their relationships, the more kindness will be shared, and fewer hearts will be broken.

 3. Respect nature

 People these days take nature and its resources for granted, often to the point of exploitation.
-If you had to grow up in a developing country with limited access to clean water, you would naturally be more cautious of the number of resources you utilize on a daily basis.
-Next time you leave the tap running while brushing your teeth, think about the people who have no drinking water but are part of the same world that you live in.
+If you had to grow up in a developing country with limited access to clean water, you would naturally be more cautious of the number of resources you utilize daily.
+Next time you leave the tap running while brushing your teeth, think about the people who have no drinking water but are part of the same world you live in.

-Who said you’d have to donate thousands of dollars or even give your time to volunteer activities if you wanted to contribute?
+Who said you’d have to donate thousands of dollars or give your time to volunteer activities if you wanted to contribute?
 While these are great ways to help out, the world can also benefit from us just being human.
-Just being there and listening to someone who is having a terrible day counts as a contribution too.
-Similarly, helping an elderly person carry groceries also counts as a contribution – and a rather huge one.
+Just being there and listening to someone having a terrible day is a contribution, too.
+Similarly, helping an elderly person carry groceries also counts as a contribution – and a huge one.

 4. Practice compassion

-On an everyday basis, we come across people who are constantly rude and agitated.
-They might honk at you for driving too slow, cut you off in a queue or even abuse you for no rhyme or reason.
+Every day, we come across people who are constantly rude and agitated.
+They might honk at you for driving too slow, cut you off in a queue, or even abuse you for no rhyme or reason.
 There is no way to know what the other person might be going through.
-So next time rather than getting triggered, try practicing some compassion by not reacting to and fuelling their anger or frustration.
+So next time, instead of getting triggered, try practicing compassion by not reacting to and fuelling their anger or frustration.
 A smile can make a huge difference.

 5. Have a positive attitude

-Practice being positive on a daily basis because it is addictive.
-Let the transformative power of yoga pull you out of a place of cynicism and criticism, let it urge you to think about life’s events as initiations that can mature your consciousness.
+Practice being positive daily because it is addictive.
+Let the transformative power of yoga pull you out of a place of cynicism and criticism; let it urge you to think about life’s events as initiations that can mature your consciousness.